JokerPSYF/JokerPSYF/README.md

 - 👋 Hi, I’m @JokerPSYF
-- 👀 I’m interested in C# programming
+- 👀 I’m interested in C# programming and C++
-- 🌱 I’m currently learning C# fundamentals int SoftUni.bg
+- 🌱 I’m currently learning C# Advanced in SoftUni.bg
 - 📫 How to reach me ? todorvasilev005gmail.com

 <!---